baijiesong/RecordWithAzureKinect/README.md

 # RecordWithAzureKinect
-## This Project is used to record the video with audio by AzureKinects and PC based on https://github.com/wangyouOVO/ReConWithAzureKinect
+## This Project is used to record the video with audio by AzureKinects and PC
 ### 1. Experimental platform
 * Operating system: Windows 11
 * Depth sensor: Azure kinect